Abhijith1202/aad-project/Chapter_2.md

 # Chapter 2 : Compression
+In this chapter, we dive into the realm of compression starting from what exactly compression means and why it should be used.
+Then we are introduced into the various terminologies that are commomly used to describe more about the different compression algorithms.
+We also look into the two broad divisions of compression algorithms.
+Finally, we try to give an introduction on how to compare different compression algorithms.

 ## 2.1 What is compression
 Let us continue with our example: the road trip.
 There are two bystanders to which you can ask the route- one is a prodigy and tells each of the multiple routes to your destination, and another knows the best/shortest route to the destination.
 Obviously, any normal person will get confused on hearing the entire lists of route he can take, and will probably end up getting lost again.
 The other guy, on the other hand, suggests the best route, and hence, is more often the preferred choice, as he too has decided the optimum route after considering all the routes.